Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data

-Therefore, we operationalize students' \textbf{technical expertise} by grouping the survey answers to programming, data science, and toolkit expertise questions, such as ``How many years of experience do you have in using the following tools?
-[Python]'' and ``How confident are you in your ability to do the following tasks on your own?
-[Exploratory data analysis]'' (more details in \cref{sec:appendix-competency}).
-Similarly, we merged highly correlated items into composite measures of \textbf{LLM expertise} (e.g., ``How would you assess your level of expertise in the following areas?
-[GenAI/LLM]'') and \textbf{communication expertise} (e.g., ``I am confident in my communication ability in general.'').
-Items that were highly skewed toward zero or not informative were excluded.
-The distribution of these expertise among students is shown in \cref{fig:expert-distr}, where students were classified as novices or experts using a median split of self-ratings.
+Therefore, we operationalize students' \textbf{technical experience} by grouping the survey answers to programming, data science, and toolkit experience questions, such as year of experience using Python and ``How would you assess your level of expertise in [Exploratory data analysis]?''.
+Similarly, we merged highly correlated items into composite measures of \textbf{LLM experience} (e.g., ``How would you assess your level of expertise in [GenAI/LLM]?'') and \textbf{communication experience} (e.g., ``I am confident in my communication ability in general.'').
+Items that were highly skewed toward zero or not informative were excluded, and we also used methods such as principal component analysis (PCA) \cite{Greenacre2022-rz} and variance inflation factors (VIF) \cite{Marcoulides2019-wz} to empirically verify our grouping (more details in Appendix \ref{sec:appendix-competency}).
+Specifically, multicolinearity is unlikely among the technical, LLM, and communication experience variables (Figure~\ref{fig:experience-overview}b), enabling further analysis of these skills.
+The distribution of these experiences among students is shown in \cref{fig:expert-distr}, where students were classified as novices or experienced using a median split of self-ratings.